brianimpact/air4all/study_unit_summarizer/README.md

 ## 2. Multi-Document Summarization

-The second phase of the study unit summarization module is multi-document summarization, performed in an unsupervised extractive fashion.
+The second phase of the study unit summarizer is multi-document summarization, performed in an unsupervised extractive fashion.

 `textrank.py` provides various methods for text representation and extractive summarization.